-Behind the rear facing dinette seat is a 110-volt outlet.
-This fantastic for charging laptops and other electronic items when plugged into shore power, or running the generator.
+Behind the rear-facing dinette seat is a 110-volt outlet.
+This is fantastic for charging laptops and other electronic items when plugged into shore power, or running the generator.

 What would be even better would be an additional 12-volt and USB outlet in this same location for charging phones, tablets, and other devices.

 Immediately forward of the dinette is a seven-cubic foot Dometic refrigerator, standard on the Adventurer 89RBS.
 With seven-cubic feet of capacity, the Dometic is one-foot larger than the refrigerators installed by the competition.
 There’s that Adventurer Manufacturing competitive spirit again.
 Even the refrigerator is bigger!